5 Things to Know About the iOS 12.4.6 Update

 iOS 12.4 brought 19 security patches to the iPhone, iPad, and iPod touch.
 If you're interested in the specifics, you can read about them on Apple's security site.

-iOS 12.2 brought a whopping 41 security patches to iPhone, iPad, and iPod touch in March.
+iOS 12.2 brought a whopping 41 security patches to iPhone, iPad, and iPod touch.
 You can read more about the iOS 12.2's patches over on the company's website.

 It's important to note that Apple's iOS 12.2 update patched up an exploit that allowed websites to use motion sensors to "fingerprint" devices.